sleepypioneer/lagreene-ceramics/terraform/README.md

 heroku config:set <CONFIG-NAME>=<CONFIG-VALUE> --app $APP_NAME
 ```

 You will also want to add the secret key and django debug config to heroku, though the debug will now be set to false for the production environment.
+You can enter the console of the app in Heroku to make sure the migrations have run and create an admin user with the command `python manage.py createsuperuser`.

 Now each time the code is updated you can run: